hasura/ndc-sdk-rs/README.md

 - set the SDK environment variable `OTEL_EXPORTER_OTLP_ENDPOINT`, or
 - set the `tracing` environment variable `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT`.

+The exporter uses gRPC protocol by default.
+To use HTTP protocol you must set `OTEL_EXPORTER_OTLP_PROTOCOL=http/protobuf`.

 For additional service information you can:

 - Set `OTEL_SERVICE_NAME` e.g. `ndc_hub_example`